lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

   100002048 POINTER 64 DYLDINFO  __DATA.__la_symbol_ptr _fwrite
   ...

 Using this representation, we can update relocations by adding the shift size to the :attr:`lief.MachO.Relocation.address` attribute.

-When the Mach-O builder reconstructs the final binary, it **regenerates** and optimize the rebase bytecode according to the current state of the relocations.
-The process can be summed up with the following diagram:
+When the Mach-O builder reconstructs the final binary, it **regenerates** and optimizes the rebase bytecode according to the current state of the relocations.
+The process can be summarized by the following diagram:

 .. figure:: ../_static/tutorial/11/lief_bytecode.png
   :align: center

-Binding bytecode
+Binding Bytecode
 ****************

-The Mach-O loader also uses a bytecode to bind imported functions or imported symbols.
-Actually, this bytecode is used in three different binding methods:
+The Mach-O loader also uses bytecode to bind imported functions or symbols.
+This bytecode is used in three different binding methods:

 * Normal binding
-* Weak binding -- Used when the same symbol is defined multiple times
+* Weak binding (used when the same symbol is defined multiple times)
-* Lazy binding -- Bound only when there is an access to the symbol
+* Lazy binding (bound only when the symbol is accessed)

-The bytecode can be pretty printed with the :attr:`~lief.MachO.DyldInfo.show_bind_opcodes`, :attr:`~lief.MachO.DyldInfo.show_weak_bind_opcodes` and :attr:`~lief.MachO.DyldInfo.show_lazy_bind_opcodes`:
+The bytecode can be pretty-printed with :attr:`~lief.MachO.DyldInfo.show_bind_opcodes`, :attr:`~lief.MachO.DyldInfo.show_weak_bind_opcodes`, and :attr:`~lief.MachO.DyldInfo.show_lazy_bind_opcodes`:

 .. code-block:: python